 Both personal loans and car loans can be used to finance a new or used car.
 Your choice should be based on your needs, your expectations for the future and the car you’re looking to buy.
 But no matter which you choose, carefully read the terms and conditions attached to each loan to decide if it’s right for you.
 Not all car loans fund the same thing, and the terms of personal loans can vary widely.

 Before you get started, ask yourself these five questions:

 At the end of the day, the most effective way to compare loans is by looking at specific options side by side.
-Using a calculator can help you determine the exact value of each loan, and comparing loans by APR should give you the most accurate look at the final cost of your loan options.
+Using a calculator can help you determine the exact value of each loan, and comparing loans by the annual percentage rate (APR) should give you the most accurate look at the final cost of your loan options.

-The exact terms of your loan depends on the lender you choose.
+The exact terms of your loan depend on the lender you choose.
 However, most lenders don’t stray too far from the beaten path.
 Your loan will likely have many of these features:

 Personal loans are considerably more flexible than car loans.
 Not only can you find them just about anywhere – online, at your local bank, at credit unions – but they can also have low interest rates without you having to put up collateral.
 Of course, you’ll still have to compare quite a few options, which can take time you don’t have if you need a car right away.

 Car loans are designed to cover the cost of a car and related expenses like licensing and registration.
 You can access a car loan from a dealership, a bank or an online lender, whichever is more convenient for you.